Africa Film Festival 2019: Migration and citizenship take center stage | The China Post

 Read more: Making movies in Africa: Breaking conventions

-Siyoum’s film, King of the Street, shot in his private time, is about a boy who lives on the street and wants to be treated like a king.
-The child is however, ignored by society, The filmmaker sees a parallel with how filmmakers are treated in Ethiopia.
+Siyoum’s King of the Street, shot in his private time, is about a boy who lives on the street and wants to be treated like a king.
+The child is, however, ignored by society, The filmmaker sees a parallel with how filmmakers are treated in Ethiopia.

 Independent filmmakers like Siyoum are left to grapple with marketing and distribution all by themselves.
 “When I participate in festivals, a lot of other festivals get in touch and ask if I want to show my film, so it helps with marketing,” he says.